Albert Bigelow

 Albert Smith Bigelow (1 May 1906 – 6 October 1993) was a pacifist and former United States Navy Commander, who came to prominence in the 1950s as the skipper of the Golden Rule, the first vessel to attempt disruption of a nuclear test in protest against nuclear weapons.

 Early life

 Bigelow (1906-1993) was the son of Albert Francis Bigelow (1880-1958), and Gladys Williams.
-Albert's father was a partner in the Boston law firm Warren, Hogue & Bigelow from 1908-1914.
+Albert's father was a partner in the Boston law firm Warren, Hogue & Bigelow from 1908 to 1914.
 His sister was Martha Bigelow, who married Theodore L. Eliot, the grandson of Charles William Eliot, president of Harvard.

 Bigelow was a graduate of both Harvard University, in 1929, and the Massachusetts Institute of Technology with a degree in architecture.
 While at Harvard, he was a member of the Hasty Pudding Institute of 1770, Stylus, Iroquois and Fly Clubs, as well as a member of the Harvard hockey team.

-In 1937, Bigelow and his twin brother Hugh entered into discussions to play the Tarleton twins, characters in David O. Selznick's planned film Gone with the Wind.
-However, their apparently exorbitant salary demands and disdainful attitude toward the motion picture business turned Selznick against the idea.
-The roles were ultimately played by George Reeves and Fred Crane.